isMimu/isMimu/README.md

-## Smol pink Floof, Reporting for duty! o7
+## Smol Pink Floof, Reporting for duty! o7
 ##### Why are you here tho?

 *--WAIT...why are am I here..?*